Psych Research List

 About Me.

 I'm primarily interested in the development of social cognition and morality, specifically focusing on how and when children become moral beings.
-Using behavioral, eye-tracking, and pupillometry methods, my research investigates how children and adults understand (Yucel et al., 2020, under review) and enforce norms (Yucel & Vaish, 2018; Yucel et al., accepted), and the role of affect in moral decision-making (*Beeler-Duden, *Yucel, & Vaish, 2020; Yucel & Westgate, submitted contribution).
+Using behavioral, eye-tracking, and pupillometry methods, my research investigates how children and adults understand (Yucel et al., 2020, in revision) and enforce norms (Yucel & Vaish, 2018; Yucel et al., 2021), and the role of affect in moral decision-making (*Beeler-Duden, *Yucel, & Vaish, 2020; Yucel & Westgate, in press).

 FOLLOW ME ON TWITTER